-

 What are the typical offering structures for issuing debt securities in your jurisdiction?
 Does the holding company issue debt securities directly or indirectly (by setting up a SPV)?
 What are the main purposes for issuing debt securities indirectly?

-The typical offering structures for issuing debt securities in Sweden are mainly Swedish medium-term note programmes (MTNs) and high-yield offerings.
-These issues are usually listed on the regulated market of NASDAQ Stockholm.
+The typical offering structures for issuing debt securities in Sweden are typically Swedish medium-term note programmes (MTNs) and high-yield offerings.
+These instruments are usually listed on the regulated market of Nasdaq Stockholm.
 Public offerings require the approval and publication of a prospectus.
-The holding company usually issue debt securities directly and not through an SPV.
+The holding company usually issues debt securities directly, not through an SPV.

 -